JohnZiAnQiu/gitskills/README.md

 # gitskills
 my test github testing repository for git learning.
-Creating a new repository is quick.
+Creating a new branch is quick and simple.